wootfish/theseus.dht/docs/index.md

 A node may have as many info fields as it wants.
 It should at the very minimum provide these: `{"id": ["<160-bit node id>", "<node id hash preimage>"], "listen_port": <port node is listening for cnxns on (int)>, "max_version": "protocol version string"}`.

+Applications integrating into the DHT may choose to support additional application-specific RPCs; if so, it is suggested (though, for privacy reasons, not required) that they include an "extensions" info key mapping to a list of names enumerating supported protocol extensions.
+The namespace for extension names is of course shared between all applications on the DHT, so anyone making use of this feature are strongly encouraged to names that are not likely to give rise to collisions.
+The name "theseus" is reserved, naturally, for when development starts on the Theseus application itself.
+When Theseus proper is built upon the Theseus DHT, nodes for it will advertise `"extensions": ["theseus"]`.

-Applications using the Theseus DHT may feel free to add their own metadata keys, and are encouraged to use a uniform and unusual prefix for these keys to avoid naming conflicts.
-For instance, Theseus-specific parameters like Bloom filters for search are prefixed `theseus_`.
+Applications using the Theseus DHT should also feel free to add their own metadata keys, and are encouraged to use a uniform and distinctive prefix for these keys to avoid naming conflicts.
+For instance, Theseus-specific parameters like Bloom filters for search will be prefixed `theseus_`.

 Arguments: `{"info": {"sender_key_one": "sender_value_one", ...}, "keys": ["key_one", "key_two", ..., "key_n"]}`